+The above minimum annual contributing flow may be adjusted by the District and the Participants to include minimum annual contributing flows of Additional Participants should Additional Participants be approved for connection to the Interceptor System, in accordance with Section 8.02 herein.
 Each Participant's Annual Payment shall be calculated by the District by multiplying such Participant's estimated percentage of the estimated total contributing flow times the Annual Requirement.
-Each Participant's Annual Payment shall be made to the District in monthly installments, on or before the twentieth (20th) day of each month, for its required part of the Annual Requirement for each Fiscal Year, commencing with the Fiscal Year beginning October 1, 1999.
+Each Participant's Annual Payment shall be made to the District in monthly installments, on or before the twentieth (20th) day of each month, for its required part of the Annual Requirement for each Fiscal Year, commencing with the Fiscal Year beginning October 1, 2003.
 Such payments shall be made in accordance with a Schedule of Payments for each Fiscal Year which will be supplied to each Participant.
-At the close of the Fiscal Year which commenced on October 1, 1999, and for each Fiscal Year thereafter, the District shall redetermine each Participant's percentage by dividing each Participant's contributing flow to the System by the total contributing flow of all Participants.
+At the close of each Fiscal Year, the District shall redetermine each Participant's percentage by dividing each Participant's contributing flow to the Interceptor System by the total contributing flow of all Participants.
 Each Participant's Adjusted Annual Payment shall be calculated by multiplying each Participant's redetermined percentage times the Annual Requirement.
 The difference between the Adjusted Annual Payment and the Annual Payment, if any, when determined, shall be applied as a credit or a debit to each Participant's account with the District and shall be credited or debited to such Participant's next subsequent monthly payment or payments.

-(b) If a Participant fails to pay its monthly charge on or before the twentieth (20th) day of any month, it shall incur and pay a penalty of fifteen percent of the amount due together with any legal or other costs incurred by the District in collecting the amount due.
+(b) If a Participant fails to pay its monthly charge on or before the twentieth (20th) day of any month, it shall incur and pay a penalty of ten percent of the amount due together with any legal or other costs incurred by the District in collecting the amount due.
 The District is authorized to discontinue service to any Participant which fails to make any monthly payment, and which, after written notice, does not make such payment.

-(c) If, during any Fiscal Year, the District begins providing services to an Additional Participant, each Participant's Annual Payment for such Fiscal Year shall be redetermined consistent with the provisions of the Contract.
+(c) If, during any Fiscal Year, the District begins providing services to an Additional Participant, each Participant's Annual Payment for such Fiscal Year shall be redetermined consistent with the provisions of this contract.

-(d) Each Participant's Annual Payment also shall be adjusted and redetermined for the balance of any applicable Fiscal Year, consistent with the provisions of the Contract, and initially based on estimated contributing flow, at any time during any Fiscal Year if:
+(d) Each Participant's Annual Payment also shall be adjusted and redetermined for the balance of any applicable Fiscal Year, consistent with the provisions of this contract, and initially based on estimated contributing flow, at any time during any Fiscal Year if:

-- (i) Additions, enlargements, repairs, extensions, or improvements to the System are placed in service by the District which require an increase and redetermination of the Annual Requirement; or - (ii) Unusual or extraordinary expenditures for operation and maintenance of the System are required which are not provided for in the Annual Budget or in a Bond Resolution; or - (iii) A Participant's contributing flow to the System, after the beginning of the Flow Year, is estimated to be substantially different from that on which Annual Payments are based as determined by the District, to the extent that such difference in flow will substantially affect such Participant's Budget, and consequently such Participant's Annual Payment to the District; or
+(i) Additions, enlargements, repairs, extensions, or improvements to the Interceptor System are placed in service by the District which require an increase and redetermination of the Annual Requirement; or

-- (iv) The District issues additional Bonds, the payments in connection with which require an increase and redetermination of the Annual Requirement; or - (v) It appears to the District that for any other reason it will not receive the full amount of the Annual Requirement unless such adjustment and redetermination are made.
+- (ii) Unusual or extraordinary expenditures for operation and maintenance of the Interceptor System are required which are not provided for in the Annual Budget or in a Bond Resolution; or - (iii) A Participant's contributing flow to the Interceptor System, after the beginning of the Fiscal Year, is estimated to be substantially different from that on which Annual Payments are based as determined by the District, to the extent that such difference in flow will substantially affect such Participant's Budget, and consequently such Participant's Annual Payment to the District; or - (iv) The District issues additional Bonds, the payments in connection with which require an increase and redetermination of the Annual Requirement; or - (v) It appears to the District that for any other reason it will not receive the full amount of the Annual Requirement unless such adjustment and redetermination are made.